 Women are often less well recognised as in times past they usually did not have equal access to educational opportunities, professional qualifications, or moneyed patronage.
 Until the early 20th century they did not have the right to vote, their legal status was heavily circumscribed, they shouldered disproportionate domestic and family responsibilities and were often barred from practising a profession or trade.
 This makes their commitment and achievements all the more impressive, but less likely to have been formally publicised or recorded.
-The BHWG aims to counter this in their research, awareness raising and campaigning for formal recognition.
+The BHWHG aims to counter this in their research, awareness raising and campaigning for formal recognition.

-The Mary Hare plaque, installed in March 2024 and championed by B&HWG member Margaret Stewart, is just the most recent of these projects (see separate entry).
+The Mary Hare plaque, installed in March 2024 and championed by BHWHG member Margaret Stewart, is just the most recent of these projects: The Story of the Blue Plaque Champion.
 There is also the long running campaign for a statue of Mary Clarke, leading suffragette and the first women to die in the cause of suffrage.
+This is led by another BHWHG member, Jean Calder, and recently saw Brighton Council award Mary Clarke the Freedom of the City.

-This is led by another B&HWHG member, Jean Calder, and recently saw Brighton Council award Mary Clarke the Freedom of the City.
 Earlier, the Group championed four blue plaques around the City to commemorate the women’s suffrage movement, on the 100th anniversary in 2018 of some women becoming enfranchised.
 The first plaque was for the Women’s Social and Political Union (WSPU) Office at the Quadrant (Clock Tower), with a campaign led by Liz Dwiar and Maria Hogg.
-Three plaques followed for individual suffragettes: Minnie Turner in Victoria Road ; Elizabeth Robins (and Olivia Wilberforce, doctor) in Montpelier Crescent and Clementina Black in Ship Street.
+Three plaques followed for individual suffragettes: Minnie Turner in Victoria Road ; Elizabeth Robins and Olivia Wilberforce in Montpelier Crescent and Clementina Black in Ship Street.
 Subsequently the Group also supported Peter Kyle MP in commemorating trade unionist, MP and first female cabinet minister Margaret Bondfield, whose plaque is in Church Road, Hove.
-The Group has also successfully proposed the names of many women to be displayed on the front of the City’s buses – a Brighton tradition.

 In selecting the individuals we support in this way, we broadly follow the Historic England blue plaque criteria, but with more creative and inclusive remit: